NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     Send client source address in queries for this domain and its subdomains.
     Can be given multiple times.
-    Zones not listed will not receive edns-subnet information, unless hosted by authority specified in **send-client-subnet**.
+    Zones not listed will not receive edns-subnet information, unless hosted by authority specified in
+    :ref:`send-client-subnet:<unbound.conf.ecs.send-client-subnet>`.

 .. _unbound.conf.ecs.client-subnet-always-forward:

 client-subnet-always-forward: *<yes or no>*
-    Specify whether the ECS address check (configured using **send-client-subnet**) is applied for all queries, even if the triggering query contains an ECS record, or only for queries for which the ECS record is generated using the querier address (and therefore did not contain ECS data in the client query).
+    Specify whether the ECS address check (configured using :ref:`send-client-subnet:<unbound.conf.ecs.send-client-subnet>`) is applied
+    for all queries, even if the triggering query contains an ECS record, or only for queries for which the ECS record is generated using the querier address (and therefore did not contain ECS data in the client query).
     If enabled, the address check is skipped when the client query contains an ECS record.
     And the lookup in the regular cache is skipped.